One of the most important learning skills you can help your child to develop is to become an independent learner.

 - Negotiate a time limit on how long they think it will take them to finish the rest of the activity to help them stay focused on their work.
 Perhaps even set a timer on your phone and encourage them to ‘race’ the clock.
 The time limit should be reasonable so that children can complete the activity with neat writing.

 - If your child is used to you being with them when they complete their homework, gradually move away from them over a period of time.
-Helping them to start their homework and then moving to sit nearby but not with them while they finished can give them the comfort of you being there but encourage them to complete the work by themselves.
-Over time you can put more distance between you until they are able to work alone while you are able to get on with other things you might need to do.
+Helping them to start their homework and then moving to sit nearby but not with them while they finish can give them the comfort of you being there but encourage them to complete the work by themselves.
+Over time you can put more distance between you and your child until they are able to work alone while you are able to get on with other things you might need to do.

 - Set aside time after your child has finished their homework to spend some time alone and focused on them.
 You could play a game together or read a story.
 It’s a good reward for having finished their work by themselves.